 Table 56.
-EUROMOD validation: simulated relative poverty rates by age groups, 2005-2008,
+EUROMOD validation: simulated relative poverty rates by age groups, 2006-2009

-Comparison of income equalised annual income levels of different income quintiles and deciles shows that we oversimulate the average equalised income in the first quintile by 7% using SILC data and 16% in the first decile.
+Comparison of income equalised annual income levels of different income quintiles and deciles shows that we oversimulate the average equalised income in the first quintile by 3-5% and in the first decile by 8-9%.
 This is the result of oversimulation of subsistence benefits.